-3 Value of death in service benefits as at 31 March 2020
+3 Value of death in service benefits on 31 March 2022 Yearly survivor's pension: (Based on a partnership status of unknown) Death in service lump sum:

-Yearly Survivor's Pension:

-(Based on a partnership status of Divorced)

-Death in service lump sum:

-Visit the Nominations section of the My Pension pension portal, where you can create a new nomination or change an existing one.
+Visit the Nominations section of the My Pension Self-Service portal, where you can create a new nomination or change an existing one.

 If you die in service, a death grant of three times your assumed pensionable pay may be payable to your nominated person or persons, or to your personal representatives if you have not nominated anyone.
-This is called a Death in service lump sum.
+This is called a death in service lump sum.

-You can nominate whoever you wish to receive the death in service lump sum, but as this is an expression of wish, it is not legally binding and distribution of the lump sum is at the Fund's discretion.
+You can nominate whoever you wish to receive the death in service lump sum, but as this is an expression of wish, it is not legally binding, and distribution of the lump sum is at the Fund's discretion.